 Here's some information to help you prepare for your appointment.

 To get ready for your appointment, make a list of:

 - Any signs and symptoms your child has been experiencing, and for how long.

-- Your child's key medical information, including recent illnesses, any medical conditions, and the names and dosages of any medications, vitamins, herbs or other supplements.
+- Your child's key medical information, including recent illnesses, any medical conditions, and the names and doses of any medicines, vitamins, herbs or other supplements.

-- Questions you want to ask the doctor.
+- Questions you want to ask the health care provider.